How to Improve Your Study Skills for Grad School

 Figure out your learning style

-As a graduate student you may be required to design and implement original research studies.
+As a graduate student, you may be required to design and implement original research studies.
 You will hone your abilities to read, interpret, synthesize, and use research.
-Graduate study demands that the student be motivated and self-discipline, and the student's study skills must reflect these qualities.
+Graduate study demands that the student be motivated and self-disciplined, and the student's study skills must reflect these qualities.
 Significantly more responsibility is involved in being a graduate student because you will be more in charge of scheduling your time and workload.
 Graduate students can benefit from taking time to identify their learning styles if they haven't already.
 Everyone has a learning style, and most students fit into one of three categories:

 • Auditory learners learn best by hearing information explained to them, have an easier time developing oral communication skills and vocabulary, prefer thinking out loud, and enjoy participating in group discussions.